Validate Web SDK implementations with Experience Platform Debugger

 Prerequisites

-You are familiar with Data Collection tags and the Luma demo site and have completed the following previous lessons in the tutorial:
+You are familiar with Data Collection tags and the Luma demo site and have completed the previous lessons in the tutorial:

 Load alternate tag libraries with Debugger